AlexSteeves/Portfolio_v1.0.3/README.md

-Welcome to my portfolio repo
+# Welcome to my portfolio repo

-This site was create using React.JS and TailwindCSS
+### This site was create using React.JS and TailwindCSS

-To run:
+### To run:
--Clone Repository
+-  Clone Repository
--'npm i' to install dependencies
+-  'npm i' to install dependencies
--'npm start' to build and run
+-  'npm start' to build and run

-Have a great day!
+### Have a great day!